sciadi98/dissertation-steiger-2022/README.md

 ![Alt text](figures/image-5.png)

-*Install dependecies*
+*Install dependencies*

 1. Right click "install.command" file > open > open (see example in section App > Open app)
-2. Wait until the session is finished, then close the terminal (the processe could take several seconds)
+2. Wait until the session is finished, then close the terminal (the process could take several seconds)

 **The installation steps must be executed only the first time.
-If you move the main directory after the installation of the depndencies the app will stop working and it must be unistalled (delete main direcory) and re install it**
+If you move the main directory after the installation of the dependencies the app will stop working and it must be unistalled (delete main direcory) and re install it**

 ### App